Cui Jian: Early life

 Cui Jian is a third-generation ethnic Korean whose grandfather migrated to China during the Japanese occupation and established the family.
 Cui's parents moved to Beijing from the industrial northeast in the 1950s.
-His father, Cui Xiongji, who died in 2006, was a professional trumpet player, and his mother, Zhang Shunhua, who birth in Busan, South Korea, was a member of the China National Ethnic Song and Dance Ensemble.
-He lived with his parents and younger brother Cui Dong in an old two-bedroom apartment within a apartment building near Yonghe Temple.
+His father, Cui Xiongji, who died in 2006, was a professional trumpet player, and his mother, Zhang Shunhua, who was born in Busan, South Korea, was a member of the China National Ethnic Song and Dance Ensemble.
+He lived with his parents and younger brother Cui Dong in an old two-bedroom apartment within an apartment building near Yonghe Temple.
 Cui Xiongji conducted strict nationalist education, but Cui Jian rebelled against such education from childhood.
 Cui Jian said that he was a little red guard.
 He spent his childhood at an air force boarding kindergarten due to his parents' demanding work schedules.
 Their limited proficiency in Chinese contributed to his stutter.
 Cui Xiongji described the young Cui Jian as possessing "an intense intellectual curiosity about incomprehensible subjects, often engaging in solitary observation and contemplation".
 Cui Dong said that when Cui Jian was young, his essays were particularly strong, his other academic performance was also quite good, and he was a good student.

 Cui Jian became jobless after graduating from middle school and lived in a 14-square-meter room with his family.
 Cui Xiongji told Cui Jian that "either up to the mountains and down to the countryside or play musical instruments".
 Cui Jian followed his father to start playing the trumpet at the age of fourteen.
 He joined the Beijing Symphony Orchestra in 1981, at the age of twenty, became a professional trumpet player of the Beijing Aihe Orchestra.
 Yang Leqiang, a former member of Seven-Player Band, recalled that during symphony orchestra rehearsals at the time, while others wore crisp suits, Cui showed up in slim-fit pants.
 Cui first heard rock and roll in the early 1980s when professional musician friends smuggled cassette tapes in from Hong Kong and Bangkok.
 He spent this period listening to Simon & Garfunkel, Bob Dylan, the Rolling Stones, the Beatles and the Talking Heads.
 He learned to play guitar and began writing music, which he played in cafés and dormitories.
 He bought his first guitar for 20 yuan and learned to play it from a Mongolian worker, surpassing him within a couple of weeks.
 During that era, playing guitar was deemed "hooligan" and "bourgeois" behavior.
 In 1983, when Cui Jian went to Handan for a performance with his troupe, he played guitar one evening.
 He recalled "the audience was instantly stunned, and one girl immediately burst into tears".
 That same year, he wrote his first song "I Love My Guitar".
 Zhou Yaping, former timpanist of the orchestra, recalled that Cui could accurately imitate the singing styles of English-language vocalists, or artists like Liu Wen-cheng, which was quite rare at the time.